 To avoid confusion and ensure you get your needs met, we’re sharing this definitive guide to protein powders with Maressa Garner of Mattole Valley Naturals and nutritionist Kelly Leveque — brass tacks, no fluff, no frills.

 Read on to discover which protein powder best fits your lifestyle, then enter to win our giveaway of 6 full-sized protein powders from Kelly Leveque below!

 Look for grass-fed, pasture-raised sources that are raised without the use of hormones or antibiotics.

 Pros: Grass-fed whey has high amounts of cysteine, which helps the liver make glutathione (master antioxidant and major detoxifier!); Complete amino acid profile, particularly branched-chain amino acids, which stimulate muscle growth and maintenance; Quick and easy to digest for those who tolerate dairy; Contains compounds called bioactive milk peptides that reduce stress

 Cons: When poorly sourced, there is potential for contamination with hormones, antibiotics, heavy metals; It’s often heated and refined, which denatures proteins, destroys nutrients and eradicates growth factors.
 Look for a whey concentrate, not an isolate; Dairy is a common allergen, those with sensitivities may experience cramping or bloating, poor digestion or inflammation

 Who should use: Athletes or anyone with specific fitness goals, vegetarians, those on an alkaline or primal diet

-Who should use: Athlete or anyone with specific fitness goals, those with sensitivity to cow dairy, vegetarians, those on an alkaline or primal diet
+Who should use: Athletes or anyone with specific fitness goals, those with sensitivity to cow dairy, vegetarians, those on an alkaline or primal diet.